peterkmurphy/glyphviewer/README.txt

 * The `FontTools <https://github.com/behdad/fonttools>`_ package for parsing TrueType, OpenType and WOFF files.
 * `Numerical Python (numpy) <http://sourceforge.net/projects/numpy/>`_, which FontTools depends upon.

-Once these libraries have been installed, the next stage is to install **Glyphviewer** from PyPI through the command:
+**Glyphviewer** and its dependencies can be installed via the command:

 ``pip install glyphviewer``